thunklife/thunklife.github.io/blog/_posts/2014-01-16-underline-introduction.md

 {% endhighlight %}

 ##One Last Thing
 The currying requirement adds a bit of a wrench into things.
 Languages like Haskell curry by default; JavaScript does not.
-One  option would be to write each function in a style that checks the number of arguments passed and either returns a function to get the remainder, or returns the result; like so:
+One  option would be to write each function in a style that checks the arguments passed and either returns a function to get the remainder, or returns the result; like so:

 {% highlight javascript linenos %}
 function add(a,b){